rsmith-nl/lamprop/README.rst

 Requirements
 ------------

-This program requires Python (version 2.7.x), and the numpy module (version 1.5 or later).
+This program requires Python (version 3), and the numpy module (version 1.5 or later).
+This version was developed and tested using Python 3.4.

-It might work with Python3 but at this time I cannot test that.

 Installation